Custom IML functions

 To debug your IML functions, output the code and use a tool of your choosing.

-Output a message to the web console
+Output a message to the dev console

 You can use debug inside your IML functions to print a message or mid-results of your code.
 During the function execution, debug messages are visible inside the console of your browser.